SNAP Benefits in Alabama: How to Apply and Qualify

 How to Use Your SNAP Benefits in Alabama

-Once your SNAP application is approved, it's time to learn how to use your benefits, including what you can buy and where.
+Once your SNAP application is approved, you will want to know how to use your benefits, including what you can buy and where you can shop.

 What is an EBT Card and How to Use it?

-An Electronic Benefits Transfer (EBT) card is how you receive and spend your SNAP benefits.
-It works like a debit card, holding your monthly food assistance funds electronically.
-The card is mailed to you once your application is approved.
+An Electronic Benefit Transfer (EBT) card is how you receive and spend your SNAP benefits.
+It works very much like a debit card.
+Your monthly food assistance funds are loaded directly onto the card, which you can then use to purchase eligible food items.

 What Can You Buy with SNAP Benefits?